AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

 ### Upload Forms &amp; Documents assets {#upload-forms-amp-documents-assets}

+You can upload the supported asset types individually or as a ZIP archive.
+For a ZIP file, the relative paths of all the supported assets are displayed.
+Unsupported assets inside the ZIP are ignored and not listed.
+However, if the ZIP archive contains only the unsupported assets, an error message is displayed instead of the pop-up dialog.
 To upload a form or a related asset:

 1. Log in to your AEM Forms instance.